microsoft/APSI/README.md

 A smaller value for `-m` reduces the complexity of the encrypted match computation, allowing possibly smaller encryption parameters to be used.
 Since the bin bundles can also be processed independently in parallel, (more) smaller bin bundles often outperforms (fewer) larger bin bundles.

-#### `-w` \| `--queryPowersCount`
+#### `-w` \| `--queryPowers`

 Suppose we use `-m 32`.
 Upon receiving a query ciphertext `Q`, the sender must compute all powers of `Q`, up to `Q^32`.
 Homomorphic encryption makes this possible, but the computation can easily have significantly large multiplicative depth, and may require impractically large encryption parameters.

-Instead of using very large encryption parameters, the receiver will compute ahead of time certain powers of its query, encrypt those powers, and send them all to the sender, along with instructions for how to multiply the ciphertexts together to obtain all of the required powers.
+Instead of using very large encryption parameters, the receiver can compute ahead of time certain powers of its query, encrypt those powers, and send them all to the sender.
-Much of this is invisible to the user, and is controlled by the `-w` option, which specifies how many powers will be sent.
-APSI will determine internally exactly which powers it will send.
-For example, using `-w 6` will have twice larger communication cost from receiver to sender, compared to using `-w 3`, whereas the communication cost from sender to receiver is not directly impacted by this choice.

-Using a larger value for `-w` results in increased communication and reduced computation.
-In some cases it can allow for smaller encryption parameters to be used.
+This reduces the multiplicative depth of the encrypted computation, which can be beneficial.

+The `-w` option can be specified multiple times to provide the exact powers of the query which the receiver should send to the sender in addition to the first power (so no need to write `-w 1`).
+This is critically important to use correctly to achieve good performance; please see [Query Powers](#query-powers) for details.